weatherapp-vlada/weatherapp-back/README.md

 - ~~Dockerize~~
 - ~~Add swagger~~
 - ~~Add ORM, setup DB and migrations~~
-- Add configuration for supported cities
+- ~~Add config for supported cities~~
 - Add endpoints for fetching weather data
 - Grab weather data for next 5 days on startup
 - Create cronjob to update weather data hourly/daily
-- IaC for CI/CD and deployment on AWS Elastic Beanstalk
+- IaC for CI/CD and deployment to AWS Elastic Beanstalk

 # How to start app locally